 A publishable research project and/or a grand rounds presentation is expected prior to graduation.
 Each fellow serves as a member of the Medical Center ICU committee during their fellowship and participates in Quality Improvement projects.

 ACC fellows rotate in several of the ICUs at the Augusta University Medical Center and at Doctor’s Hospital.
-Specific orientation to each unit will take place during the first few days of rotation.
-The individual units and their specialty include:
+Specific orientation to each unit will take place during the first few days of the rotation.
+The individual units and specialty include:

 |Surgical/Cardiothoracic ICU||12 beds||≈ 7 months|